Security OU – Security Tooling account

 Systems Manager Automation documents (runbooks) to resolve your noncompliant AWS

 Config rules.
-For implementation details, see the the blog post Remediate noncompliant AWS Config rules with AWS Systems Manager Automation
+For implementation details, see the blog post Remediate noncompliant AWS Config rules with AWS Systems Manager Automation

 runbooks